 Waffles were part of plenty of mornings in my house during my childhood, but they were usually of the frozen sort.
 Let me tell you, though – making a big batch of homemade waffles, and digging them out of the freezer the next day because you just can’t get your mind off of them is a much better situation.

 These Peach Cobbler Waffles were inspired by the abundance of summer peaches that are everywhere.
 I don’t know what’s going on with me this year – I normally lean more towards nectarines, but for some reason, I can’t stop reaching for the little fuzzy guys.

 Since The Hubs and I have gone back to the gym, we’ve also made a habit of working Greek yogurt into our mornings to keep midday cravings away.
 The extra protein in our oatmeal or smoothies has not only helped us stay fuller longer, it’s led to discovering new ways to use yogurt on a daily basis!

 These waffles came about over a weekend when he didn’t have to rush around to get ready to drive to work, and I had time to make a leisurely breakfast (something that happens a lot less than I’d like nowadays).
-We always grab a bunch of single serve Oikos® Nonfat Greek yogurt on our trips to Walmart, sometimes throwing a Light & Fit® in there just to try new flavors.
+We always grab a bunch of single serve yogurt when we shop.

 I’ve made yogurt waffles in the past, but I couldn’t help but think that some fresh summer fruit mixed in the batter would be delicious.